hzarrabi/Netflix_DataStructures_CS104_2014/README.md

 to compile do:

-make *name of main txt file"
+make

 the other two txt files are inside of data

-to run go to bin and do:

-./
+to run:

+cd bin

+./main *name of main txt file" (if the main text file is in the main directory use "../")